xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Cross-entropy.md

-Cross-entropy is commonly used to quantify the difference between two probability distributions.
+It is commonly used to quantify the difference between two [[Probability distribution|probability distributions]] in the [Kullback-Leibler divergence](Kullback-Leibler%20divergence.md).
-It is used in machine learning to estimate the loss/error for categorical multi-class classification.
+It is also used in machine learning to estimate the loss/error for categorical multi-class classification.

 The formula for cross-[[impurity functions|entropy]] is:
 $$\large H(x) = -\sum_{x \in X} p(x)\log q(x)$$